 Understanding String Methods in Python

-Command | Description |
+Command Description

-in | Checks whether a substring exists within a main string and returns True or False. |
+in Checks if a substring exists within a main string, returning True or False.

-find | Returns the lowest index in the string where the substring may be found; returns -1 if not found. |
+find Returns the lowest index in the string where substring is found; returns -1 if not found.

-def | Defines a function piece of code that only executes when called. |
+def Defines a function block of code that only runs when it is called.

-if not | Conditional statement that runs code if the condition is false. |
+if not Conditional statement that executes code if the condition is False.

-continue | Skips the remaining code inside the loop for the current iteration alone, then resumes with the next iteration. |
+continue Skips the rest of the code inside the loop for the current iteration only, then continues with the next iteration.

-Understanding Substring Checks in Python.
+Understanding Substring Checks in Python

-How to check for substrings in Python
+How to Check for Substrings in Python

-Python Script Example with the 'in' Keyword
+Python Script Example Using 'in' Keyword

 def contains_substring(main_string, substring):